 Nerja was once a small fishing village under Muslim rule called "Narixa", which means "Abundant source" (of water).
 The town is famous for the caves which home to the world's most unique stalactites and stalagmites.
 Besides this, the town has an unmatched combination of both beaches and cliffs and shores.
 The coast near Nerja has many breathtaking sights and offers a lot of scenic walks.

-Why should people stay in Nerja during the winter?
+Why should people stay in Nerja during the fall, winter, or spring?

 If you are looking for a warmer place to spend your winter, Nerja could be a good choice.
 During the winter it is much quieter and tranquil than during the summer, but due to the ex-pat community in the area, there are enough open restaurants and shops.
 The winter period in Nerja is generally mild and pleasant and has fantastic opportunities for sightseeing and outdoor activities.
 You will have many nice, sunny days where you can enjoy the sun.
 But you will also have some rainy and colder days.
 Nerja and the area surrounding it has enough things to do and see.

 Winter is the coldest season in Nerja, but it will still see a lot of nice days where a T-shirt will do (bear in mind that the evenings and nights are colder).
 The winter sees more rain, and it is possible to have several days with a storm, no sun and a lot of rain.
 But this is often followed by some really nice days.
 Nerja has a sort of microclimate shielded by the Sierra Nevada from some of the cold winds from the north.